Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

  ### As admin I want to:

- - easy access change database questionsa, to add  new one question  and to delete user
+ - easy access change database questions, to add  new questions and to delete user

  ### As user I want to: